 How well educated are your employees on current company benefits?
 How are employee benefits communicated?
 Do you have an employee benefits education and communication strategy?
 These are all questions that your HR team should be evaluating on a regular basis.

-“Over 60% of employees report that making sense of benefits is ‘too complicated’, and nearly 75% report that there is some part of their current coverage that they do not understand.“
+And this lack of education shows … More than 60% of employees report that making sense of benefits is ‘too complicated,’ and nearly 75% report there is some part of their current coverage they don’t understand.

 The first step to improving your benefits communication strategy is to actually have a benefits communications strategy!
 How far in advance do you begin communicating open enrollment dates and procedures?
 How do you announce and manage questions related to new benefits offerings?
 Do employees know where to go to manage benefits and answer questions?

 Having a solid plan of action is crucial for success.
-Check out our free benefits communication timeline tool below to get started!
+Check out our free Open Enrollment Communications Playbook to get started!

 Are you stuck in the 90’s with an antiquated benefits enrollment process?
 Or worse, do you still use *gasp* pen and paper for OE?
 Investing in updated HR and benefits technology will not only save your department valuable time and greatly improve efficiencies across the board, but also open the doors to useful communication and education opportunities.
 Features to look for include easy messaging capabilities (email, text message alerts, etc.), in-system video support, live chat integration and decision support – to name a few.